rstacruz/remount/README.md

 })
 ```

+## Limitations

+- Custom components require a hyphen in the their names.

+- Attributes are case insensitive.

 ## Browser support

 Remount supports all browsers [supported by React](https://reactjs.org/docs/react-dom.html#browser-support).
 Use the polyfills below to ensure the best compatibility.